-More recently, Damian’s work has focused on extreme oxygen minimum zones (e.g. eastern tropical South Pacific and low oxygen eddies in the eastern tropical North Atlantic) in order to better understand the oxygen thresholds which 1) induce substantial increases in the production of the atmospheric warming and ozone destroying gas nitrous oxide, and 2) cause shifts in the predominant nitrous oxide production pathways.
-Results from this work will allow us to better predict the magnitude by which marine nitrous oxide production may increase under future oxygen conditions in the ocean.
+Damian is a biogeochemical oceanographer whose research primarily focuses on marine nitrogen cycling.
+Using various methods, including natural abundance isotope measurements and 15N tracer techniques, he investigates how environmental conditions impact the production rates and pathways of different nitrogen cycling processes.
+Damian’s recent work has focused on extreme oxygen minimum zones (e.g., eastern tropical South Pacific and low oxygen eddies in the eastern tropical North Atlantic) in order to better understand the oxygen thresholds which 1) induce substantial increases in the production of the atmospheric warming and ozone-destroying gas nitrous oxide, and 2) cause shifts in the predominant nitrous oxide production pathways.
+Additional work includes investigations of phytoplankton dynamics, including ‘new’ vs. ‘regenerated’ production, and nitrification.

 Damian also operates an eddy covariance system on the R/V Atlantic Explorer to directly measure air-sea gas exchange with a goal towards understanding how various biogeochemical and physical processes impact gas fluxes across the air-sea interface.

 Damian completed his PhD at the University of Victoria, Canada during which time he made a number of trips to BIOS for his research and as part of the Ocean Flux Program time-series study in the Sargasso Sea.
 Prior to joining BIOS he was a postdoctoral scholar and research scientist at the GEOMAR Helmholtz Centre for Ocean Research in Kiel, Germany.